malikaiyer/syntax-sprint/EGDD.md

 ## Core Gameplay Mechanics (Detailed)

 - *Moving the character*: *The character moves according to the arrow keys.
 The character does not move continuously and can move as many blocks and spaces as the player wants*
 - *Completing within the time-limit: *The player should complete each round within the time limit.
-The time limit is 2 minutes for each round.*
+The time limit starts off as 5 minutes for each round and decreases with each passing round - making the game more challenging and exciting to play*
 - *Correctly advancing through the rounds*: *The player must navigate through the maze to collect the correct token within the time-limit to advance to the next round.
 Each round will have one correct and multiple incorrect tokens.*
 - *Collecting the incorrect token:  * If the player collects an incorrect token, the number of enemies chasing the player increases*
 - *Advancing through the worlds*: *If the player completes all the rounds (5-6 rounds per world), they will advance to the next world which will be set in another programming language*